Mant08/Y2038BUG-PROTECT/README.md

 In 19th January of 2038, 03:14:07, an integer overflow will happen, on 32-bit systems, causing them to reset the date to 13th of December of 1901.
 As a result, millions of 32-bit architecture devices and Operating Systems, they would be not be able to maintain the time.
 In this list, includes , ARM proccesors, x86 proccesors, Android on ARM, Windows 32-bit, Mac Os 32-bit, Linux 32-bit and etc.

 ## Icon
 The program icon, is from flaticons.com.
-Icons made by Freepik (https://www.freepik.com/) from www.flaticon.com
+Icon made by Freepik (https://www.freepik.com/) from www.flaticon.com